 Citrix Hypervisor (previously called XenServer) is a comprehensive virtualization management platform with a variety of capabilities and supported infrastructure types.
 Citrix Hypervisor is a result of a rebranding of its product formerly known as XenServer.

 Besides Bacula Enterprise’s natively integrated coverage of other Hypervisor types, it also provides native integration with Citrix Hypervisor via a specific plugin (or ‘Module’; the terms are interchangeable in this context).
 This level of integration allows Bacula Systems users to perform various XenServer backup and recovery operations on different levels with Citrix Hypervisor no matter the size or complexity of the data center in question.
-There’s also an especially large potential in regards of flexibility and the customizability of the solution, including deployment locations, data types, recovery methods, and so on.
+There’s also an especially large potential in regards to flexibility and the customizability of the solution, including deployment locations, data types, recovery methods, and so on.

 Bacula Enterprise’s backup and recovery of XenServer Citrix Hypervisor offers a variety of different features, including:

 - Full, Incremental and Differential image-level XenServer backups;

 - Online backup capabilities with a snapshot technology for guest VMs;

 - Support for the older backup formats and types;

 - The ability to perform VSS-based snapshots of guest VMs;

 - An option to change the target directory for a VM archive, and much more.

 There are three different backup types that XenServer Virtual Machine distinguishes – Cold, Warm and Hot backups.
 The main difference between these backup types is the state of the VM during the backup process.
 A cold backup can only occur when the VM itself is completely powered down.
 A warm backup does not have to do that, but VM service interruptions are still expected during the backup process.
 A hot backup, on the other hand, is done with a fully working VM service – even though it might affect VM performance.